bnati5/Mini-Project/README.md

 # mini-project-I

 Welcome to your first **Mini Project**.
-This repo contains instructions what to do during the project.
+This repo contains tasks and answers on API calls and data JSON data processing with Python.
 Enjoy!!

 ## Transport of London